Bertie2011/DataPackChecker/README.md

 3. Download the Shared.dll file from this repo and place it in the solution folder.
 4. Right click `Project` > `Add` > `Reference...` > `Browse...` and select the .dll file.
 A relative path is saved, so collaboration isn't a problem.
 5. Create classes subclassing from `CheckerRule`.
 Besides required overriding of abstract members, there are also virtual members you might want to explore and override.
    > Note that each rule is executed in its own thread, so your code **must be thread-safe**.
 As a rule of thumb, your rule should be stateless.
 This means that your rule does not save any data and one run cannot be influenced by another run
+   > The **identifier** that users will specify in their configuration consists of the fully qualified class name (`This.Is.The.Namespace.Rule1`)

 ### Running
 1. Create a new gitignored folder or symbolic link in the solution folder.
 Use this folder to access a download of the [Data Pack Checker](https://github.com/Bertie2011/DataPackChecker/releases).
 This folder will later be referred to as **`<DPC>`**.